eea/rdfexport/README.txt

 If <options> is not supplied, then a help text on possible options is printed:

--f rdf_properties_file        Path to the RDF export properties file (including database properties).
+-f properties_input_file      Path to the file that contains properties for database connection and RDF generation.
 -o rdf_output_file            Path to the RDF output file.
 -T databae_template_file      Path to the template file to export (MS-Access database).
 -z                            The RDF output file will be zipped.